 SARs also provide useful information about the types of potentially illegal activity U.S. persons conduct in the Cayman Islands.
 As seen in figure 8, most SARs disclosed by CAYFIN to FinCEN in 2006 and 2007 were related to securities fraud, money laundering, drug trafficking, and other types of fraud.
 These SARS were all disclosed to the United States at the initiative of CAYFIN.
 CAYFIN tracks statistics on SARs related to tax issues; however for the years in question, none were reported related to the United States.
-Officials from Treasury and SEC reported that the Cayman persons who intend on conducting illegal activity may be attracted to offshore jurisdictions such as the Cayman Islands.
+Officials from Treasury and SEC reported that the Cayman

-30 In this sale-in, lease-out transaction, assets were sold to one party and then leased back to the original owner or user.
+&lt;sup>30 In this sale-in, lease-out transaction, assets were sold to one party and then leased back to the original owner or user.
 The purchasing party then claimed certain tax benefits as a result of ownership.